smazzanti/mrmr/README.md

 ## How to use this package

-This package is designed to do *mMRM* selection through different tools, depending on your needs and constraints.
+This package is designed to do *mRMR* selection through different tools, depending on your needs and constraints.

 Currently, the following tools are supported (others will be added):
 - **Pandas** (in-memory)